StefanCalin-Dan/AnimalShelter/README.md

 # AnimalShelter
- App that manages the animals in a shelter made in Java.
+ App that manages the animals in a shelter, made in Java.